 Could so coldly take thy hand?

 A few more questions make up the next eight lines.
 She presses him to tell her if he sees a “moment’s colour,” meaning, a flush, in her cheeks or on her forehead.
 Or, phrasing it differently, if there is a “one, flattering, feverish streak” in her “pallor” or paleness.
-She is assuming the answer to all these questions as no. It’s hard to read this barrage of questions without interpreting a desperateness of the speaker’s part that he believe her.
+She is assuming the answer to all these questions as no. It’s hard to read this barrage of questions without interpreting a desperateness of the speaker’s part that he believes her.